W2Inc/NXTApp/README.md

 2. Set up required services:
    - Install and configure PostgreSQL.
    - Set up Keycloak for authentication and authorization.
+   - Set up a Gitea (or Forgejo) as the backend relies on it's API

 3. Configure environment variables:
    - Refer to environment variable settings in individual project READMEs.